Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems: Supplementary Note 5: Determination of for the effective nearest neighbor model from the specific heat of the long-range model

-In the main text we showed that certain properties of the LR model can be mimicked by an effective NN model (see Fig.~\ref{fig:delta_ED_Tc}).
+In the main text we showed that certain properties of the LR model can be mimicked by an effective NN model.
 This was particularly important when trying to understand why the GWC melting temperature did not change significantly with $d/a$.

-This extraction of $V_{1,\text{eff}}$, the effective NN interaction strength, was done in two complementary ways.
-In the first method, purely classical in nature, a single charge in a $\sqrt{3} \times \sqrt{3}$ triangular GWC was moved to a neighboring vacant site to create a ``defect" in the crystal.
-Both the GWC and representative defect configuration are shown in Fig.~\ref{fig:defect_energy}.
-For a given $d/a$, the energy difference between the defect configuration and the defect-free crystal was computed and defined to be $2 V_{1,\text{eff}}$ - this is the energy cost of a defect in the effective NN model.
-Fig.~\ref{fig:defect_energy} graphically depicts the Coulomb energy contributions associated with both configurations.
-The corresponding expression suggests that their subtraction leads to effective cancellations of the long range tail.
-It is this cancellation that leads to an energy difference that is (almost) independent of $d/a$.

-In the second method, the quantum mechanical specific heat was computed for the LR model for a given $d/a$.
-Then keeping $t$ unchanged, the quantum specific heat was computed for the NN model for a grid of values of $V_{1,\text{eff}}$, chosen in steps of $0.1 t$.
-The optimal $V_{1,\text{eff}}$ was chosen to be the one which minimized the error between the two specific heat curves.
-An example of one such optimization has been presented in Fig.~\ref{fig:Cv_overlaid}.
+Here we show a representative example for how $V_{1,C,fit}$ was obtained using ED.
+First, the specific heat was computed for the LR model (model 3 but with a variable $d$) for a given $d/a$.
+Then keeping $t$ unchanged, the specific heat was computed for the NN model for a grid of values of $V_{1}$, chosen in steps of $0.1 t$.
+The optimal $V_{1,C,fit}$ was chosen to be the one which minimized the error between the $T_c$ of the two specific heat curves.
+Representative examples of such optimizations have been presented in Supplementary Fig.~\ref{fig:Cv_overlaid}.